1. Secured Loans

 3. Signature Loans

 A signature loan is a form of an unsecured personal loan.
 You can apply for it by simply providing the lender with your signature, credit history, and documents that showcase your income.
-As long as you have a good credit score and an income that is healthy enough to support repayment, it can be easy to get approved for this loan.
+If you have a good credit score and an income that is healthy enough to support repayment, it can be easy to get approved for this loan.
 However, since there isn’t any collateral involved, the loan amount tends to be smaller than most secured loans.

 4. Installment Loans